To qualify for C.A.M.P. you must have participated within the last 24 months in at least one of the following:

 - Have need for C.A.M.P.’s supportive services.

-HOW TO APPLY CAMP scholarships are designed to help students complete their first year in good academic standing.
+CAMP scholarships are designed to help students complete their first year in good academic standing.
 The scholarship will be renewed for Spring Semester if a student meets the program’s academic requirements throughout the Fall Semester.

 Priority Consideration for CAMP is December 31.